usetrmnl/trmnl-chrome/README.md

 ## Features

 - Displays TRMNL images in new tab pages
-- Automatic image refresh at configurable intervals
+- Automatic image refresh
-- Manual refresh option
-- Countdown timer showing time until next refresh
-- Info overlay with controls on hover
-- Settings popup for API key management
-- Error handling and retry logic for failed API requests
-- API key storage
+- Ability to select which device to display (if you have multiple devices)

 ## Installation